 Group B streptococcus is one of the many types of bacteria that live in the body and usually do not cause serious illness.
 It is found in the digestive, urinary, and reproductive tracts of men and women.
 In women, it can be found in the vagina and rectum.
-GBS is not a sexually transmitted disease.
-Also, although the names are similar, GBS is different from group A streptococcus, the bacteria that causes "strep throat."
+GBS is not a sexually transmitted infection.
+Also, although the names are similar, GBS is different from group A streptococcus, the bacteria that causes “strep throat.”

 What does it mean to be colonized with GBS?

 A person who has the bacteria but shows no symptoms is said to be colonized.
 The number of bacteria that a person has may change over time.
 A person colonized with a large number of bacteria may have low levels of bacteria months or years later.
 It also is possible for the number of bacteria to decrease to levels that cannot be detected.

 Why is GBS a concern for pregnant women?

 Most pregnant women who are colonized with GBS have no symptoms or health effects.
 In a small number of women, GBS can cause infections of the uterus and urinary tract.
 A woman who is colonized with GBS late in her pregnancy can pass it to her baby.

 What are the types of GBS infection in newborns?

 There are two types of GBS infections in newborns: 1) early-onset infections and 2) late-onset infections.
 Both types of infections can be serious.